Business owners can face fraud charges simply as a result of a lack of understanding of the routine processes that are unique to the business.

 In Washington, D.C., the experienced litigators at Lotze Mosley, LLP have years of proven experience in a wide range of cases alleging fraud.
 We are prepared to investigate every angle, engage experts, and assert strong fraud defenses for you in court.

-We invite you to call us today at (202) 393-0535 to schedule a free initial consultation with one of our attorneys.
+We invite you to call us today at (202) 393-0535 to schedule an initial consultation with one of our attorneys.